rouk1/django-image-renderer/README.md

 )
 ```

-Include the renderer URLconf in your project urls.py like this:
+Include the renderer URL configuration in your project _urls.py_ like this:

+_urls.py_
 ```python
 url(r'^renderer/', include('renderer.urls', namespace='renderer'))),
 ```